derykmakgill/krawisz/test.md

 Theymos [replies and says they should not be relisted](https://github.com/bitcoin-dot-org/bitcoin.org/issues/2577) unless they publicly apologize and issue a statement on why they were wrong.

 >As far as I can tell, if they don't do anything like that again, it'll be because it's become too difficult now, not because they've learned from it.
-So I wouldn't re-add them unless they admit their mistakes and in particular acknowledge that Bitcoin is not governed, especially not by miners.
+So I wouldn't re-add them unless they admit their mistakes and in particular acknowledge that Bitcoin is not governed, especially not by miners.'

+#### 26 December 2018

+Samson Mow cheers and threatens Bitcoin Cash Association creator Paul Wasensteiner's arrest and [tags the SEC on Twitter.](https://twitter.com/excellion/status/1078051212052684800)

+>You’ll see real cheering when you and your wife go to jail for using @CNBCFastMoney to pump and dump #Bcash on noobs. @SEC_Enforcement.

 #### 12 December 2019